S3-individueel/portfolio/README.md

 ## 7 Bussiness Process

-You analyze and describe simple business processes that are related to your project.
+You can explain simple business processes and relate them to the development of your software project.

 Clarifications:

-Simple: Involving stakeholders, predominantly sequential processes with one or two alternative paths.
+Simple: predominantly sequential processes with one or two alternative paths

-Related: Business processes during which the software that you are developing will be used (business processes that the software must support by fully or partially automating them). or
-Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).
+Relate: understanding the relationships between the process and software.

 ### how I plan to show this learning outcome in my project: